braedynl/CSE231-020-SS20/GLOSSARY.md

 c = my_function(1, 2)
 ```

+#### Parameter

-**Parameter** - A name given to some argument that typically generalizes to the type or shape of the incoming value(s).
+A name given to some argument that typically generalizes to the type or shape of the incoming value(s).

 Example:
 ```python